Skip to main content

 The mirror-like waters of Henderson Lake so perfectly reflect the towering mountains and cliffs it's almost dizzying!
 But don't let that stop you; this is a great spot to paddle, especially if you're looking for something wild.
 There are views in any direction.

 We recommend a canoe cart, if you have access to one.
-There is a small, slightly uphill carry of 0.3 miles to the put in.
+There is a small, slightly uphill carry of 0.5 miles to the put in.
 However, the path is very cart friendly.
+The herd path for the put in is found on your left, just after you cross a wide bridge.

 Oliver Pond